logdna/logdna-winston/README.md

     level: level, // Default to debug, maximum level of log, doc: https://github.com/winstonjs/winston#logging-levels
     indexMeta: true // Defaults to false, when true ensures meta object will be searchable }
 // Only add this line in order to track exceptions options.handleExceptions = true;
 logger.add(new logdnaWinston(options))
 // Log Examples

-// log with meta and human-readable message for Live Tail (structure upon logline expansion in-app) let log_obj_info = {
+// log with meta and human readable message for Live Tail (structure upon log line expansion in-app) let log_obj_info = {
     message: 'USER 101010 SUCCESSFUL LOGIN',
     user_id: '101010',
     trace_id: '163e169e-a326-4b1b-a8f5-7169dd4eeca8',
 }
 logger.log({
+    level: 'info',                         // Required.
     message: JSON.stringify(log_obj_info), // Optional.
-If not provided, the stringified (read JSON) object in its entirety will be sent as the payload
+If not provided, the stringified (read JSON) object (minus level) will be sent as the payload
-                                           // If specified, message will be the body/payload while the other parameters are as follows in this case
+                                           //           If specified, message will be the body/payload while the other parameters are then
-    level: 'info',                         //       Required.
     indexMeta: true,                       //               Optional.
 If not provided, it will use the default.
     geoloc: {lat:37.386,lon:-122.084}      //               Optional.
-Properties besides level, message and indexMeta are considered as "meta"
+Properties besides level, message and indexMeta are up to you and considered "meta"
-})

-// a payload without 'message' will log the stringified (read JSON) object as the message logger.info({
-    key: 'value',
-    text: 'This is some text to get logged',
-    bool: true
 })
 // log errors with structure and the proper level try {
     throw new Error("It's a trap!");